 Estimated Cost per Serving: $1

-(If you happen to raise chickens and have a garden, this soup could almost be free except for the cost of chicken feed!
-It could also be cheaper if you make your own homemade chicken broth from leftover chicken carcasses.)
+(If you raise chickens and have a garden, this soup could almost be free except for the cost of chicken feed!
+It could also be cheaper to make your own homemade chicken broth from leftover chicken carcasses.)